-Dust, dirt and grit should be removed frequently, as this will affect the durability and colour of your fabric.
-Remember, people dust wooden furniture because they can see dust particles, so please bear in mind that an amount of dust continually settles on your upholstery and may be allowed to remain because it is not visible.
-Please vacuum or brush your furniture frequently.
+Dust, dirt and grit should be removed frequently as this will affect the durability and colour of the fabric.
+Please vacuum and brush your furniture frequently.

 Spills and stains

 Always deal with stains immediately.
 In the first instance remove excess with a soft absorbent cloth or white paper tissue.
 Cleaning instructions will vary according to the type of fabric you have selected.